mikenakis/MikeNakis.Clio/MikeNakis.Clio.README.md

 ## Limitations

-### Limitations without a workaround

-- No support (yet) for the end-of-named-arguments argument (`--`) to signify that everything after that point in the command line is a positional argument.
-  - Support for the end-of-named-arguments argument will be added soon.

-### Limitations with a workaround

 - No support for repeatable switches, as in `Program1 --switch1 --switch1`.
 Every switch can be supplied at most once.
   - **Workaround:** Turn the switch into an option of type `int`, with a default of `0` so that it can be omitted, and a preset of `1` so that `--switch1` can be used instead of `--switch1=1`.
   - Support for repeatable switches will be added in the future.